LPioL/MultiVERSE/README.md

 A good way to set up the appropriate environement is to create one with anaconda:

-'conda create --name LP rpy2 gensim r numba spyder networkx=2.2 pandas  scikit-learn=0.21.3 joblib matplotlib'
+`conda create --name LP rpy2 gensim r numba spyder networkx=2.2 pandas  scikit-learn=0.21.3 joblib matplotlib`

 ## Folders